 Why you will love this recipe:

-- It's really simple and easy to make and is ready in 45 minutes.
+- It's really simple and easy to make and is ready in just 45 minutes.

 - It makes great leftovers and is perfect for meal prep.

-Key ingredients and substitutions:
+Ingredients and substitutions:

 - Cacao powder - I love adding cacao powder to chili recipes.
 It helps enhance the bold flavours of the chili.
 You could also use cocoa powder.

-Step one:
+Step 1

-Step two:
+Step 2

 Once the pot is hot and the oil is melted, add the ground pork and cook it until it's browned, breaking it apart as you cook it.

-Step three:
+Step 3

-Once the pork is cooked add the chopped onion to the pot and cook it for a few minutes, until it's translucent.
+Once the pork is cooked, add the chopped onion to the pot and cook it for a few minutes, until it's translucent.

-Step four:
+Step 4

 Add the remaining ingredients to the pot and stir everything well to combine.

-Step five:
+Step 5

 Turn down the heat and let the chili simmer for 20-25 minutes, until the vegetables have the consistency you prefer.
+Then serve and enjoy!

 To make this chili in a slow cooker or Crockpot:

-If you prefer to make this chili in a slow cooker or Crockpot, first you will need to brown the meat on the stovetop.
+If you prefer to make chili in a slow cooker or Crockpot, first you will need to brown the meat on the stovetop.
 Then add the chopped onions to the pan with the meat and cook them for a few minutes, until the onion is tender.
 Next, transfer the pork and onion mix to your slow cooker or Crockpot, add the remaining ingredients, and mix everything well.
 Turn the slow cooker onto low heat and cook for approximately 4 hours, stirring occasionally, until the vegetables have the consistency you prefer.

-How to make chili less spicy:
+Tip: How to make chilli less spicy

 Yes!
 To make this into a vegan chili use a vegan ground meat instead of ground pork.

-Other recipes you will love:
+Other ground meat recipes you will love:

 Ingredients